 The SSWA supports students in the social work profession, and host events to raise awareness of needs in the local community.

-BSL exists to promote and educate the EU community about African American and black culture through events, services, lectures, and activities.
+Black Student Union exists to promote and educate the EU community about African American and black culture through events, services, lectures, and activities.

 The African-Caribbean Union of Eastern University works to promote and spread of awareness of the African and Caribbean culture and everything it has to offer through cuisine, music, art, and history.